rks101/eglinux/README.md

 ps -aux | grep $USER
 ```

-top command:
+The `top` command:
-- For a real-time view of a running Linux system, use the top command.
+- For a real-time view of a running Linux system, use the `top` command.
 It is interactive, and the output gets updated dynamically.
 - To get this view from the top at any instant, using `top -bn1`, and this is helpful in quiet scripts.
 - To sort output from the top (by %MEM, %CPU, TIME+) using -o and the required sort option.

 ```
 $ top -bn1 -o %MEM | head -n 15                       <== Find memory hungry processes

 top - 10:04:04 up 7 days, 17:07,  1 user,  load average: 1.79, 0.90, 0.58
 Tasks: 382 total,   1 running, 381 sleeping,   0 stopped,   0 zombie
 %Cpu(s):  1.1 us,  1.1 sy,  0.0 ni, 97.8 id,  0.0 wa,  0.0 hi,  0.0 si,  0.0 st